cert-manager can be configured to automatically provision TLS certificates for Ingress resources via annotations on your Ingresses.

 How it works¶

 ingress-shim watches Ingress resources across your cluster.
 If it observes an Ingress with any of the annotations described in the ‘Usage’ section, it will ensure a Certificate resource with the same name as the Ingress, and configured as described on the Ingress exists.
+For example:

 Since cert-manager v0.2.2, ingress-shim is deployed automatically as part of a Helm chart installation.

 If you would also like to use the old kube-lego

 annotation for fully automated TLS, you will need to configure a default Issuer